daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

   "deviceId": "abcdefghijkl-0"
 }
 ```

-  * ReqId: Creates an ID according to the idTemplate type in sensor driver.
-    * Typically, idTemplate is {gatewayID} - {deviceAddress} - {type} - {sequence}.
-      * GatewayID: Gateway ID
-      * DeviceAddress: You must specify the device where the sensor belongs (is attached to) as the value for identifying the device in the gateway.
-      * Type: The sensor type defined by Thing+
-      * Sequence: It is a value to distinguish when there are two or more sensors of the same type in one device.
-If you only have one, you can omit it.
-Custom
-  * Category: The category of the sensor to be registered.
-It is defined in the sensor model.
-  * Type: Sensor type, which is defined in the sensor model.
-  * Model: The name of the sensor model, which is defined in the sensor model.
-  * DriverName: The driver name to be used by the sensor, which is defined in the sensor model.
-  * Network: The network used by the sensor, which is defined in the sensor model.
-  * Name: The name of the sensor.
-Custom
-  * Owner: The gateway ID to which the sensor belongs.
-  * Ctime: Time at which the sensor was created.
-UTC
-  * DeviceId: The ID of the device to which the sensor belongs.

 #### 2.3.3 Preferences and Authentication
 The URL used for testing and usage of the REST API is: